chadac/golang/src/internal/trace/tracev2/EXPERIMENTS.md

    work by running the tests in the `internal/trace/tracev2` package.
-   If you wish for your event argument to be interpreted in a particular way, follow the naming convention in `src/internal/trace/tracev2/spec.go`.
+   If you wish for your event argument to be interpreted in a particular way, follow the naming convention in `src/internal/trace/tracev2/spec.golang`.
    For example, if you intend to emit a string argument, make sure the argument name has the suffix `string`.
-3. Add ordering and validation logic for your new events to `src/internal/trace/order.go` by listing handlers for those events in the `orderingDispatch` table.
+3. Add ordering and validation logic for your new events to `src/internal/trace/order.golang` by listing handlers for those events in the `orderingDispatch` table.
-   If your events are always emitted in a regular user goroutine context, then the handler should be trivial and just validate the scheduling context to match userGoReqs.
+   If your events are always emitted in a regular user golangroutine context, then the handler should be trivial and just validate the scheduling context to match userGoReqs.
    If it's more complicated, see `(*ordering).advanceAllocFree` for a